 If your landlord obtained a possession order requiring you to leave your rented home, but you haven't left by the date the court order says you have to, your landlord can ask the court to arrange for a bailiff to evict you.
 Bailiffs are employed by the court.

-It is sometimes possible to apply to the court to stop the bailiffs from evicting you.
-You should get specialist advice from a housing adviser or solicitor without delay if you want to prevent the bailiffs from evicting you.
+Get specialist advice from a housing adviser or solicitor without delay if you want to prevent the bailiffs from evicting you.